code-differently/code-society-25-2/lesson_00/wayleomvargas/README.md

 I like to talk about technology, science, video games, and tv shows.
 If anyone has some interests they want to share with my, I would be happy to listen.

 ## Goals
-I aspire to become a cybersecurity professional on blue team.
+I aspire to become a Cybersecurity Professional on the Blue Team.
 I also want to learn new technologies to keep myself more relevant within my field.
-The first step in my career is to receive proper certifications such as the security+, cybersecurity+, red hat, and pentest+.
-THe end goal is to be a cloud security engineer or CTO if possible.
-I also want to set up my homelab this month to practice my skills
+The first step in my career is to receive proper certifications such as the Security+, CySA+ , Red Hat, and PenTest+.
+The end goal is to be a Cloud Security Engineer or CTO if possible.
+I also want to set up my homelab this month to practice my skills.

 ## Photos
 <img src="images/IMG_0660.jpg" height=400>